 How to bond with your newborn

 - Respond to crying.
 You might not always be able to tell why your newborn is crying.
-But by responding, you’re helping her to feel safe.
+But by responding, you let your newborn know that you’re always there.

 - Make your newborn feel physically safe.
 Provide good head and neck support when you’re holding your baby.
-Wrapping your baby recreates the secure feeling of being in the womb.
+Or try wrapping your baby, which recreates the secure feeling of being in the womb.

 - Talk to your newborn as often as you can in soothing, reassuring tones.
 You could talk about what you’re doing, or tell stories.
-This helps your baby learn to recognise the sound of your voice.
-It will also help her learn language when she’s older.
+This helps your newborn learn to recognise the sound of your voice.
+It will also help your newborn learn language later.

 - Sing songs.
 Your newborn will probably like the up and down sounds of songs and music, as well as rhythm.
-Soothing music might help him – and you – feel calmer.
+Soothing music might help both of you feel calmer too.
 Your newborn won’t mind if you’ve forgotten the words or the tune.

-- Look your newborn in the eyes while you talk and sing, and make facial expressions.
-This will help her learn the connection between words and feelings.
+- Look into your newborn’s eyes while you talk, sing and make facial expressions.
+This helps your newborn learn the connection between words and feelings.

-You might have bonded with your baby the first time you saw her.
-But it’s OK and normal if you didn’t feel an instant connection.
+You might have bonded with your baby the first time you saw them.
+But it’s OK if you didn’t feel an instant connection.
 Bonding and attachment can sometimes take weeks or months of getting to know and understand your baby.

-Here are some suggestion to help your bond develop:
+Here are some suggestions to help your bond develop:

 - Take time to enjoy being with your baby.
 Caring for a new baby can be busy, but it’s good to spend time just being together.
-For example, you could hold your baby close and read to him in a sing-song voice.
-He’ll love hearing your voice, even if you’re reading your favourite magazine or newspaper.
+For example, try cuddling and singing or reading aloud.

 - See the world from your baby’s perspective.
-Imagine what she’s looking at, feeling or trying to do.
-Discover what she really likes and dislikes.
-For example, is she a social baby who doesn’t mind being passed around the family?
-Or does she prefer to watch what’s going on from the safety of your arms?
+Imagine what your newborn is looking at, feeling or trying to do.
+Discover what your newborn really likes and dislikes.
+For example, is your newborn a social baby who doesn’t mind being passed around the family?
+Or do they prefer to watch what’s going on from the safety of your arms?

 - Be flexible.
 Most newborns don’t have definite day and night sleep patterns.
-This means it isn’t realistic to expect your newborn to follow a strict routine.
-It’s best to respond when your baby wants to feed, sleep or play.
+It’s best to respond when your newborn wants to feed, sleep or play.

 Bonding with more than one carer

-Your baby forms his main attachments to the people who care for him the most, like you and your partner, if you have one.
-He can also form attachments to other people who regularly and lovingly care for him and make him feel safe.
+Babies form their main attachments to the people who care for them most – especially their parents.
+Your baby can also form attachments to other people who regularly and lovingly care for your baby and make them feel safe.
 These people might include your baby’s grandparents, paid carers and older children.